RicardoRagel/qt-qml-linguist/README.md

-# Qt-QML Linguits
+# Qt-QML Linguist

 Simple Qt Application project with front-end developed using QML.
-The aim of this app is to be used as example of how to use the Linguist framework in Qt to suppor multi-language applications.
+The aim of this app is to be used as example of how to use the Linguist framework in Qt to support multi-language applications.

 Key points: